Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Alcohol

-When it comes to alcohol, you probably know what we’re going to say: research proves that alcohol has adverse effects on your sleep quality.
+When it comes to alcohol, you probably know what we’re going to say: research proves that alcohol can cause poor sleep quality.
 Yes, a glass of wine or two can be part of a relaxing evening – and we reasonably do recommend “everything in moderation.”
-But if consumed too close to bedtime, even one alcoholic drink can cause fragmented sleep, delay onset of REM sleep (the dream stage), and bathroom breaks.
+But if consumed too close to bedtime, even one alcoholic drink can disrupt sleep patterns, delay onset of REM sleep (the dream stage), and bathroom breaks.
 This occurs because as alcohol is metabolized, your body experiences a rebound effect from its sedative effects during the second half of the night.
 This puts you into a lighter sleep stage, which means it’s easier to wake up.

 If skipping alcohol entirely doesn’t feel feasible, we recommend swapping out red wine for white (red is notorious for disrupting sleep) and replacing your evening drink with a cup of herbal tea 1-2x per week to give your system a break.